mahasanath/Milestone4/README.md

      [Canary4] 54.201.44.79:54321 (Another server)

-* A proxy server is running on the server that deploys the application.
+* A proxy server is running that deploys the application.
 The server maintains a list of active servers that will handle the user requests.
 The proxy server can be run by using the command below.
-Go into proxy folder and the run the command.
+Go into proxy folder and run the following command.

  ```bash
 sh target/bin/webapp